servian/TechChallengeApp/infrastructure/README.md

 ## Process Instructions

-To provision the deployment solution for the Tech Challenge SPA application, please follow the below steps.
+To provision the deployment solution for the Tech Challenge SPA, please follow the below steps.

-1. Let's make sure Terraform is installed correctly by typing the below command in your system console.
+1. Let's make sure Terraform is installed correctly by typing in the below command in your system console.
    `terraform version`
    If you can see the version displayed, we are good to go.
 2. Similarly, check whether aws cli is available by typing,